kevinsogo/compgen/docs_src/HELP.md

 - Allow running several solutions at once.

-- Add colors for output.
-(Colorama seems cool)

-- Use Python f strings
+- Use Jinja templating for makedocs, seating and passwods

-- Use bare * for some
+- Use bare *

 - Enclose "@importables" in blocks and only expose the good functions.
 Maybe automate this with kg kompile.